pzemtsov/pzemtsov.github.io/_posts/2014-05-09-gcc-optimisations-and-pointer-aliasing.md

 The effect is gone: the code looks very close to the old `int` version.

 All the `-fno-strict-aliasing` key does is that it switches off previous `-fstrict-aliasing`.
-We didn't invoke `-fstrict-aliasing`, but it was switched on automatically as part of `-O3` optimisatin pack (in fact, it is switched on by `-O2`, and `-O3` is a superset of `-O2`).
+We didn't invoke `-fstrict-aliasing`, but it was switched on automatically as part of `-O3` optimisation pack (in fact, it is switched on by `-O2`, and `-O3` is a superset of `-O2`).

 This is what GCC documentation says about the meaning of `-fstrict-aliasing`: